 I also love coffee, singing at the top of my lungs to 1960's R&B, the color green, cooking, flying with my pilot husband, and adventuring on rainy days with my 3 kiddos.

-From here on out my website will be a compilation of personal projects.
+My website will be a compilation of projects.
 People, places, and things that I notice.
 I hope this inspires you to see things differently and maybe speak a little light into someone's day when you notice them.

 When it comes to photography I'm an amalgamation of education that includes college courses, hands on experience, mentoring, online learning, and good old fashioned dive in the deep end and figure it out.
 Like most photographers I've loved cameras and creating images since I was a child.
 I was the yearbook photographer at my H.S. and always sought out candid shots of the people at my school.
 I love faces and marvel at each individual person's beauty and how God made all of us so unique.
 I pray that I'm able to see people though God's eyes.
 Fresh, full of love and grace.